 [The Nalchik burials:] with respect to the reconstruction of social relations, data are few.
 In general, the funerary practice of this necropolis does not reflect the position of any fighting tools in the grave. (…)

 Judging by the rare ornaments from the burials of the necropolis, the population that left it was implicated in the prestigious values of the Khvalynsk-Sredni Stog community.
 A more detailed picture of the era of early Eneolithic reflects the data of the Khvalynsk-type burial ground.

 (…) the Khvalynsk burial ground was characterized by a system of age groups and a forming social structure based on the hierarchy of estate groups.
 The social organization of Khvalynians can be characterized by the stage of evolution of a small-family variant of the development of a primitive society, in which the social status of a man and a woman became closer.
 The role of the married woman / mother was accentuated.
-Archaeological signs of this process can be considered joint burials of old people and children and as part of heterosexual and same-sex burials.
+Archaeological signs of this process can be considered joint burials of old people and children and as part of burials with same and mixed genders.